-Include your librarian as a resource on your syllabus and within your Moodle section.
-Follow these directions for adding a librarian at the Course Builder level within a Moodle section.
+Include your librarian as a resource on your syllabus and within your Canvas section.
+Follow these directions for adding a librarian at the Course Builder level within a Canvas section.

 If the IL instruction is face-to-face, attend the IL session and lend your insights and expertise to the lesson.

 To request that specific books, DVDs, and other materials be ordered for the collections, please email your requests to your Subject Liaison.
 Your liaison will most likely be forwarding on your email or reentering the information in a separate library ordering system, so please avoid sending us catalogs with items circled if possible.

 Want to give your students increased access to print materials?

 At Butler Libraries, we are happy to place items on Print Reserve for you.
 Items can include Butler-owned titles or your own personal copies.
 These items are placed behind the Information Commons Desk and given much shorter loan periods than items in the rest of the collection.